code-kern-ai/refinery-sample-projects/README.md

 ## Labels

-The goal of the sentiment classifier is to predict if the headline for a stock news is positive, neutral or negative.
+The goal of the sentiment classifier is to predict if the headline for a stock news is `positive`, `neutral` or `negative`.

-To create the embeddings from our text, we are going to use the 'zhayunduo/roberta-base-stocktwits-finetuned' model from [Huggingface](huggingface.co).

 ## Heuristics